y9san9/catbot/README.md

 # y9catbot
-Telegram Cat-Captcha for new users
+Telegram Cat-Captcha for new chat members
 Status: _Prototyping_